The Nine Lives of Fritz the Cat

 The Nine Lives of Fritz the Cat is a 1974 American adult animated anthology black comedy film directed by Robert Taylor as a sequel to Ralph Bakshi's Fritz the Cat (1972), adapted from the comic strip by Robert Crumb, neither of whom had any involvement in the making of the film.
 The only two people involved in the first film to work on the sequel were voice actor Skip Hinnant, and producer Steve Krantz.
-The film's music score was composed by jazz musician Tom Scott, and performed by Scott and his band The L.A.
+The film's score was composed by musician Tom Scott, and performed by Scott and his band The L.A.
 Express.